 DISCUSSION

-To our knowledge, this is the first study to triangulate views of survivors, their relatives and the professionals involved in their care, on the recovery process after admission to critical care, due to severe COVID-19.
+To our knowledge, this is the first study to triangulate views of survivors, their relatives and the professionals involved in their care on the recovery process after admission to critical care due to severe COVID-19.
 Our findings show how patients and families at the beginning of the pandemic struggled to access help to manage their symptoms; how they quickly became critically ill; and how relatives in the “outside world” struggled to communicate with their loved ones and professionals in the hospital.
 It also highlights the burden of the pandemic on healthcare professionals and how critically ill survivors are slowly recovering, towards a reframed “survivor identity”.

 The narrative of our triangulated voices fell into three themes during the journey from illness to recovery.
 Challenges in accessing care in the beginning of the pandemic, reported by survivors and relatives in the first theme, highlight the significant problems which continue to be experienced worldwide.
 A literature review by Kaplan (2020) highlighted how the use of telecare expanded rapidly during the pandemic, providing an opportunity to evaluate these forms of health care.
 Our findings from the experience of the first wave suggest shortcomings in remote triage of patients, though further study could elucidate whether these have subsequently been addressed.